 Barcelona

 The main destination for tourists in Catalonia is, of course, Barcelona and you could spend the whole of your holiday in and around this fascinating city and still not see all of it.
-See our Barcelona Travel Guide for more information.
+Our page describing the best things to do in Barcelona is a good starting point for first time visitors to the city.

 Girona